miurahr/aqtinstall/docs/appendix.rst

 or the site policy limit the access in specific IP range, but you are not in it in any reason, but https://download.qt.io/ mother site redirect you there.

-Please check `Configuration`_ section how to specify a blacklist of proxy site.
+Please check :ref:`configuration-ref` section how to specify a blacklist of proxy site.